Patreon: Business model

 Patreon users are grouped by content type, such as video/films, podcast, comedy, comics, games, and education.
 These content creators set up a page on the Patreon website, where patrons can choose to pay a fixed amount to a creator on a monthly basis.
 Alternatively, content creators can configure their page so that patrons pay every time the artist releases a new piece of art.
 A creator typically displays a goal that the ongoing revenue will go towards, and can set a maximum limit of how much they receive per month.
 Patrons can cancel their payment at any time.
 Creators typically provide membership benefits (commonly in the form of exclusive content or behind-the-scenes work) for their patrons, depending on the amount that each patron pays.

 Patrons can unlock monetary tiers that increase the content type they see from the user.
 Several content creators on Patreon are also YouTubers.
 They can create content on multiple platforms, and while the YouTube videos may be available to the public, the patrons receive private content made exclusively for them in exchange for aiding the Patreon user's goal.
-Patreon takes a 5% commission on pledges.
+Patreon takes an 8-12% commission on pledges.
 As of May 2017, the average pledge per patron was around $12, and a new patron pledged to a creator every 5.5 seconds.